PEACE OF MIND

 Discover the unique culture of this fascinating country

-Back to India Tours
+Back to South India Tours

 Wildlife SOS Bannerghatta Bear Rescue Centre has been instrumental in rescuing and providing life-time care for over a hundred sloth bears rescued from the dancing bear trade, poaching, ill-kept zoos and human-bear conflict situations.
 Spend the day getting an in-depth look at the centre’s activities and perform some volunteer work.